alexmourapb/louis/README.md

 ## Development

 If you have problems with installing dependencies or building project.
-It's highly probably that they caused by [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) or [h2non/bimg](https://github.com/h2non/bimg).
+It's highly probably that they caused by [h2non/bimg](https://github.com/h2non/bimg).
 Please check prerequisites and installation guides for these libs.

 ```bash
 # libvips is needed in order to install bimg